TEETH WHITENING RISKS

 Whitening sensitivity usually lasts no longer than a day or two, but in some cases may persist a little longer.
 We commend toothpaste for sensitive teeth to reduce sensitivity.

 Clients occasionally experience some degree of gum irritation usually from applying the gel onto the gum tissue.
 Such irritation typically lasts from a few minutes after treatment up to several days.
 The use of the vitamin e swab is very successful in eliminating gum sensitivity.

 Restorations such as bonding, dental crowns or porcelain veneers are ot affected by bleach and therefore maintain their default colour while the surrounding teeth are whitened.
-This results in what is frequently called “technicolour teeth”.
+This results in what is frequently called “techni-colour teeth”.
 If the default colour of these restorations is lighter than the natural teeth, the whitening treatment can still be used.
 We recommend that the clients teeth be colour checked after the first 20 minute session in these cases, as it may be all that is required to match the restorations.

-Who Shouldn’t have Teeth Whitening?
+Who Shouldn’t Have Teeth Whitening?

 Pregnant or lactating women are advised to avoid teeth whitening.
-The potential impact of swallowed bleach on the foetus or baby is not yet known.
+The potential impact of swallowed bleach on the fetus or baby is not yet known.
 We also recommend the treatment for persons over the age of 16.